Orthogonal Statistical Learning: Orthogonal Statistical Learning

 \subsection{Beyond Strong Convexity: Slow Rates}

 The strong convexity assumption used by \pref{thm:generic_strongly_convex} requires curvature only in the prediction space, not the parameter space.
 This is considerably weaker than what is assumed in prior works on double machine learning (e.g., \cite{chernozhukov2018plugin}), and is a major advantage of analyzing prediction error rather than parameter recovery.
 Nonetheless, in some situations even assuming strong convexity on predictions may be unrealistic.
 A second advantage of studying prediction is that, while parameter recovery is not possible in this case, it is still possible to achieve low prediction error, albeit with slower rates than in the strongly convex case.
-We now give guarantees under which these (slower) oracle rates for prediction error can be obtained in the presence of nuisance \params using \pref{alg:sample_splitting}.
-The key technical assumption for our results here is \emph{universal orthogonality}, which informally states that the loss is not simply orthogonal around $\besttwo$, but rather is orthogonal for all $\theta\in\target$.
+We now give guarantees under which these (slower) oracle rates for prediction error can be obtained in the presence of nuisance \params using \pref{alg:sample_splitting}. \revoneedit{As in the prequel, we fix a representative $\besttwo\in\argmin_{\theta\in\target}\poprisk(\theta,\gtone)$ throughout this subsection.}

+The key technical assumption for next result is \emph{universal orthogonality}, which informally states that the loss is not simply orthogonal around $\besttwo$, but rather is orthogonal for all $\theta\in\target$.

 \begin{assumption}[Universal Orthogonality] For all $\bar{\theta}\in\starhull(\targetemp,\besttwo) + \starhull(\targetemp-\besttwo,0)$,